 Map & compass

 Wherever we drive, we always carry a detailed road map of the area in our car, just in case.
-In California, we used it quite a few times for finding a route to bypass road closures.
+In California, we used it quite a few times to find a route to bypass road closures.
 A compass and a flashlight are also a must.

 9. Stop and enjoy